Optimal selection of the starting lineup for a football team: Results

 \subsection{Summary of the models}

 We start with a brief summary of the details of the models estimated through our approach.
-As is well known, the regression coefficients and the significance of attributes in a regression setup depends on the presence or absence of other explanatory variables in that model.
-Consequently, suitable caution should be exercised while commenting on the presence, absence or significance of the attributes in the eventual models, even if they are not explicitly highlighted, for the sake of brevity, in our discussions.
+As is well known, the coefficients and the significance of attributes in a regression setup depends on the presence or absence of other explanatory variables in that model.
+Consequently, suitable caution should be exercised while commenting on the presence, absence or significance of the attributes in the eventual models, even if they are not explicitly highlighted in our discussions.
+Moreover, to complement the analysis in this section and to show the efficacy of the proposed model, we conduct a comparative study with benchmark techniques.
+In the interest of space, these discussions are deferred to Section S.1 of the supplement.
+We want to point out that the proposed model records superior performance than the other techniques.
+The results also establish that a single model for all teams taken together is found to be less effective than developing separate models for each team.

-\Cref{tab:model_summary} shows the number of features selected by the LASSO step, along with the number of individual player-wise fixed effects and the number of two-way interaction effects (pairwise effects of the players), for all the teams.
-Our data analysis steps, as described in the previous section, created 600 possible player-specific fixed effect variables and 2171 interaction effect variables in total.
-In addition to the number of selected variables, in the same table, we also present the values of the Akaike information criterion (AIC) and the estimated home effects (when the variable is selected in the model).
+Our data analysis steps, as described in the previous section, created 600 possible player-specific fixed effect variables and 2171 interaction effect variables in total. \Cref{tab:model_summary} shows the number of features selected by the LASSO step, along with the number of individual player-wise fixed effects and the number of two-way interaction effects (pairwise effects of the players), for all the teams.
+In the same table, we also present the values of the Akaike information criterion (AIC) and the estimated home effects (when the variable is selected in the model).

+The models for Arsenal, Chelsea, Liverpool and Manchester City include the least number of variables.
+For Arsenal and Liverpool, only two player-specific features (including individual and pairwise) are important.
+In contrast, the outcome probabilities for Manchester United, Stoke City and Sunderland are found to be affected by several player-specific features.
+An interesting observation is that several players played in more than one position for enough games, but none had differential impact on the outcome while playing in multiple roles.
+Perhaps this indicates that no player can be crucial for their team in multiple roles.
+In this light, our model can suggest the most suitable role for a player in a team.